Questions? Give Us A Call.

 To help minimize heat, I'd recommend going with LEDs again for the overhead lights.
 They'll also give you higher potency, which is a good way to make up for a smaller grow space that limits your potential yield size.

-Hang fluorescent bulbs between the plants as before, but bump up the power.
-Use 125 watt to 250 watt bulbs.
+Hang LED bars or fluorescent bulbs between the plants as before, but bump up the power.
+Use two of the 24 watt bars (or the larger 42 watt, 4 foot bars to cover twice the space) instead of one or use 125 watt to 250 watt fluorescent bulbs.

-Fluorescent grow lights this powerful do produce a lot of heat, but they are much safer to use inside a prefabricated grow tent than bare HID bulbs.
+LED is preferable, because they use less power and generate less heat.
+Fluorescent grow lights this powerful actually produce a lot of heat, but they are still much safer to use inside a prefabricated grow tent than bare HID bulbs.

-Use mostly blue-spectrum bulbs, but feel free to add in some red-spectrum bulbs as well, especially toward the last two weeks of the grow cycle.
+Use mostly blue-spectrum bars or bulbs, but feel free to add in some red-spectrum bars or bulbs as well, especially toward the last two weeks of the grow cycle.

 When you have a limited number of cannabis plants to work with, you want to maximize the growth and yield of each plant.